ChrisLBlack/liri-node-app/README.md

 The fourth and final command "do-what-it-says", calls the spotify-this-song function.
 However, it pulls the data on a .txt file and feeds it to the function.

 All keys for the Twitter, Spotify, and OMDB API's are kept in a .env file to ensure their security.
-They are not uploaded via a .gitignore file on my local machine.
+They are not uploaded via a .gitignore file.